lgray52/CAD_Engineering_3/README.md

 <img src="images/duck_iso.png" alt="duck assembly isometric view" height="300"> <img src="images/duck_front.png" alt="duck assembly front view" height="300"> <img src="images/exploded_duck.png" alt="duck exploded view" height="300"> <img src="images/multi_duck_drawing.png" alt="duck multi-view drawing" height="300"> <img src="images/exploded_duck_drawing.png" alt="exploded view duck drawing" height="300">

 ### Reflection
 The snap tool was used in this assignment to create mates using mate connectors which snap together, making use of the mate connectors added and patterned in the block building assignment.
 The exploded view feature is also used to create a more descriptive assembly view to provide instructions for the building of the assembly, which makes recreation easier and more efficient.
+The most useful keyboard shortcut used in this assignment was "k" in assembly to hide visible mate connectors, which can get in the way, and holding "shift" to be able to keep normally hidden mate connectors shown.
+Additionally, in the drawing, sleceted shaded view shows the colours!

 [Back to Table of Contents](#Table_of_Contents)